-As a prime example: Asian longhorn beetle (ALB) was established in Worcester, MA for 12+ years before being detected.
-As a result, there was tremendous opportunity for local residents to utilize declining trees as firewood, and to inadvertently move such firewood to uninfested areas like Maine.
+As a prime example: Asian longhorn beetle (ALB) was established in Worcester, MA for almost 20 years before being detected.
+As a result, there was tremendous opportunity for local residents to harvest declining trees for firewood, and to inadvertently move such firewood to uninfested areas like Maine.

 What are you calling "firewood"?

 As defined in the statutory language, "firewood" means wood that is sold or transported for residential or recreational consumption in fireplaces, woodstoves, outdoor fireplaces or campfires.

 "Firewood" does not include wood chips, wood pellets, fuel for biomass boilers, pulpwood or other wood sold or transported for manufacturing purposes.

 Yes.
 There are serious non native pest species not known to be in Maine that are capable of being transported in both hardwood and softwood firewood.
 This ban addresses all firewood.

 No. Seasoning (ie “aging” or “curing”) is no guarantee that firewood is not infested, and is not an approved treatment.

 No. Simply removing bark will not destroy many borers and diseases.
 It is no guarantee that firewood is not infested, and is not an approved treatment.